-- sinus tract specimens from patients with suspected osteomyelitis - surface swabs from diabetic or decubitus ulcers that do not look infected - routine catheter specimens of urine i.e. in the absence of signs or symptoms of infection - nasal swabs from patients with suspected sinusitis - high vaginal swabs from patients with suspected pelvic inflammatory disease, but with no vaginal discharge or other evidence of infection on examination - Urine catheter tips
+- sinus tract specimens from patients with suspected osteomyelitis - surface swabs from diabetic or decubitus ulcers that do not look infected - routine catheter specimens of urine i.e. in the absence of signs or symptoms of infection - nasal swabs from patients with suspected sinusitis - high vaginal swabs from patients with suspected pelvic inflammatory disease, but with no vaginal discharge or other evidence of infection on examination - urine catheter tips

+Sufficient material should be provided for culture.
 Specimens of tissue, fluid, pus and exudates are always preferable to swabs.
-Collect the sample into a white top universal, or, only if this is not possible, take a swab.
+Collect the sample into a white top universal, or only if this is not possible, take a swab.
 If using a swab, please request wound swab for MCS.